mlg-blog/mlg-blog.github.io/_drafts/writing-style.md

 * if there are thee or more authors: [Lastname1 _et al._ (2020)](https://link/to/paper).

-References should link to a PDF of the paper, if possible, or otherwise a page where the paper can be found.
+References should link to the paper.
+Try to use links which will still be available a long time from now, like [DOI links](https://www.doi.org/).